-• Welcome to My Little Tummy Aches, a community free of charge for parents of children with gastrointestinal issues.
-Any information on our site should not replace your physician's advice.
+• Welcome to My Little Tummy Aches, a community free of charge.
+All health-related content on this website is for informational purposes only and does not create a doctor-patient relationship.
 Always check with your physician before taking any action regarding your health or the health of your child.
 Join us, so you too can help other parents.
 Social Media Buttons

 Mesenteric Lymphadenitis in kids?
 What is this challenging problem and what can you do about it?